daniellauding/qasa-lovable/NOTION_HANDOVER_DOC.md

 - "Make it look like this but with Qasa colors"
 - "Use this layout but in Swedish"
 - "Copy this design but for apartments instead"

 ---

+## ⚠️ Troubleshooting

+### Common Issues & Solutions

+**Page appears white/blank**:
+- Do a hard refresh (Ctrl+F5 or Cmd+Shift+R)
+- Check if the page is still loading
+- Try opening in a new tab/window

+**Preview not updating**:
+- Sometimes Lovable opens a new preview while working
+- Refresh the preview window/tab
+- Check if changes are saved before refreshing

+**Component not loading**:
+- Verify the component exists in the codebase
+- Check browser console for errors
+- Restart the development server if needed

+**Lovable not working**:
+- Check internet connection
+- Try refreshing the page
+- Clear browser cache

+---